Masked Motion Encoding for Self-Supervised Video Representation Learning

-In this paper, we aim to design a new prediction target to tackle these two issues.
-Figure~\ref{fig:ssv2-vis}(a) shows two key factors to recognizing an action, \ie position change and shape change.
-From the position change of the hand, we realize the person would move his/her hand toward the pen, and from the shape change (pinching fingers), we are aware that he/she attend to grab something.
-We believe that anticipating these changes helps the model better understand an action.
+In this paper, we aim to design a new mask-and-predict paradigm to tackle these two issues.
+Fig.~\ref{fig:ssv2-vis}(a) shows two key factors to model an action, \ie, position change and shape change. \rebb{By observing the position change of the person, we realize he is jumping in the air, and by observing the shape change that his head falls back and then tucks to his chest, we are aware that he is adjusting his posture to cross the bar.
+We believe that anticipating these changes helps the model better understand an action.}